jaclu/debiSH/README.md

 # Obsolete!

 Be aware that this was an early experiment, and is badly out of date.
-I continued my work adopting Debian for iSH-AOK within [AOK-Filesystem-Tools](https://github.com/emkey1/AOK-Filesystem-Tools) where I now spend my time improving on Debian usage.
+I continued my work adopting Debian for iSH-AOK within [AOK-Filesystem-Tools](https://github.com/jaclu/AOK-Filesystem-Tools), my fork, where I now spend my time improving on Debian usage.
 I recently added Devuan, another Debian based distro to the list of File systems supported.

 # debiSH